MallocSecurity/sdk/docs/api-reference/scanDownloadedFiles.md

 # 📂 File Scanning

 The **Malloc Security SDK** provides a file scanning feature that inspects APK files located in the device’s **Downloads folder**.
-It identifies potentially malicious APKs by sending the package's signature to the Malloc backend threat intelligence service.
+It identifies potentially malicious files by sending the package's signature to the Malloc backend threat intelligence service.

 > ⚠️⚠️ This function will be updated with an extended knowledge source in version 0.2.X